gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/about.md

 To become a member of Grad-CS Women, you must satisfy the following requirements:

 1. Be a graduate student (MS or PhD)
-2. Be a student in the KSoC, have a @cs.utah.edu email, or be involved in computer science-related research
+2. Be a student within the KSoC, have a @cs.utah.edu email, or be involved in computer science-related research

 Please note that you **do not** have to be a female-identifying student to join the organization.